Note: This post may contain affiliate links. Please see my disclosure page for more details.

 As someone who once had to take the Q train to work over the Brooklyn Bridge every day, let me tell you, there was nothing I hated more after a long day’s work than “showtime” — when people come into the subway cars blasting music and doing breakdancing and gymnastics routines on moving train cars.

-It is legal to busk in the subway stations, but not on the cars, and frankly, it’s pretty dangerous — not to mention irritating — to do an intense, involved gymnastic routine on a moving subway car.
+It is legal to busk in the subway stations, but not on the cars, and frankly, it’s pretty dangerous — not to mention irritating — to do an intense, involved gymnastic routine to tinny, loud music on a moving subway car.
 But tourists eat it up, which is why this illegal and obtrusive trend continues.
 Feel free to tip buskers who are doing it legally (in the stations, in parks, and on the street), but don’t encourage illegal behavior on the subway cars.
 Our commutes suck enough as it is.

 If you want to ride the bus, you better have a loaded MetroCard or $2.75 in change